Iadvd/RetrocomputingZXSpectrum/GameExamples/FederationZ/README.md

 Furillo Productions team are: Molomazo and IADVD (owner of this Github site)

-IMPORTANT: This game has been presented to the MojonConcurso 2020 by the Mojon Twins and Retromaniac:
+IMPORTANT: This game has been sent to the MojonConcurso 2020 by the Mojon Twins and Retromaniac:

 http://www.retromaniac.es/2020/03/mojonconcurso-la-vista-sacale-punta-la.html